cloud-bulldozer/browbeat/doc/source/installation.rst

-  [stack@undercloud ansible]$ sudo pip install ansible [stack@undercloud ansible]$ vi install/group_vars/all.yml # Make sure to edit the dns_server to the correct ip address [stack@undercloud ansible]$ ansible-playbook -i hosts install/browbeat.yml [stack@undercloud ansible]$ vi install/group_vars/all.yml # Edit Browbeat network settings [stack@undercloud ansible]$ ansible-playbook -i hosts install/browbeat_network.yml # For external access(required to build Shakerimage)
+  [stack@undercloud ansible]$ sudo pip install ansible [stack@undercloud ansible]$ vi install/group_vars/all.yml # Make sure to edit the dns_server to the correct ip address [stack@undercloud ansible]$ ansible-playbook -i hosts install/browbeat.yml [stack@undercloud ansible]$ ansible-playbook -i hosts install/shaker_build.yml
-  [stack@undercloud ansible]$ ansible-playbook -i hosts install/shaker_build.yml

-.. note:: ``browbeat-network.yml`` might not work for you depending on your underlay/overlay network setup.
+.. note:: Your default network might not work for you depending on your underlay/overlay network setup.
 In such cases, user needs to create appropriate networks for instances to allow them to reach the internet.
 Some useful documentation can be found at: